Online and in meeting room Tempus 2

 The main highlights of this year’s Forum will be:

 The Forum will include a number of high-level debates on topical issues linked to 'Building Back Better' as well as sustainable development.
-We will soon launch a call for projects to be awarded 'Building Back Better', and those short-listed will be showcased during the Forum.
-A preliminary programme will be available in the coming days.
+The event also considers a contest for projects to be awarded 'Building Back Better', and those short-listed will be showcased during the Forum.

 Purpose and objectives of the Forum